OWASP/owasp-summit-2017/Working-Sessions/Agile-AppSec/Agile-Practices-for-Security-Teams.md

 participants : Ante Gulam,Avi Douglen,Irene Michlin,Mamta Vuppu,Duncan Hurwood,Stuart Gunter, Stephen de Vries, Don Gibson, Robert Morschel
 ---

-Until recently, cyber security was often considered as a “nice to have” in the software development lifecycle.
+Until recently, cyber security was often considered as “nice to have” in the software development lifecycle.
 However, due to several data breaches that hit the headlines, more and more dev teams are now starting to incorporate security practices in their processes.
-Considering how agile methodologies benefit the development lifecycle, security should be approached in a similar, or the same, way.
+Considering how agile methodologies benefit the development lifecycle, security should be approached in the same, or a similar, way.

 ## Why